 Members of the Governing Body are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the Skills Funding Agency and the EFA are used only in accordance with the Financial Memorandum/Funding Agreement with the Skills Funding Agency/EFA and any other conditions that may from time to time be prescribed.
+In addition they are responsible for ensuring that funds from the ESFA are used only in accordance with the Financial Memorandum or Funding Agreement with the ESFA and any other conditions that may from time to time be prescribed.
 Members of the Governing Body must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.
-In addition, members of the Governing Body are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the EFA and the Skills Funding Agency are not put at risk.
+In addition, members of the Governing Body are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA are not put at risk.

 Approved by order of the Governing Body on.
-22:11:16...... and signed on its behalf by:
+21.11.17..... and signed on its behalf by:

-Tom My ev Chair: T P McGee
+Tom Myle Chair: TP McGee